A&B: An abbreviation that many conference venues use for Accommodation & breakfast.

 Housekeeping: Department within a venue responsible for cleaning a venue.
 These departments often offer other services such as guest laundry.

 24 Hour rate (24hr): This is a rate that is quoted per delegate based on one night's accommodation either prior to or on the day of the conference.
 Typical 24hr rate includes a three course dinner, bed and breakfast as well as a full day meeting typically from 09:00 – 17:30.
-Also included will be 2 to 3 servings of tea and coffee, lunch, equipment such as a flip chart, OHP (sometimes an LCD projector), screen and of course the main meeting room hire.
-In 2007, due to their immense buying power, The Conference People saved clients on average 22% on published 24hr rates.
+Also included will be two to three servings of tea and coffee, lunch, equipment such as a flip chart, OHP (sometimes an LCD projector), screen and of course the main meeting room hire.
+In 2014, due to their immense buying power, The Conference People saved clients on average 22% on published 24hr rates.

 8 Hour Seats: Dedicated conference chairs designed to be comfortable for duration of a meeting, typically 8 hours.